SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia/slottymedia.components.partial.post.md

 ### **CurrentUserId**

-The current logged in user id to propagate towards like component
+The current logged in user id to propagate towards like component.

 ```csharp
 public Guid CurrentUserId { get; set; }